What to expect during pregnancy

 - whether the placement is correct in the womb

-The doctor can also ensure that a person receives proper advice and support from the start of pregnancy.
+The doctor can also ensure that a woman receives proper advice and support from the start of pregnancy.

 After confirming the pregnancy, the healthcare professional often recommends taking a multivitamin supplement that contains folic acid.
 If the pregnancy is planned, the doctor may recommend taking folic acid ahead of conception.